Current Projects

 LOSI Concerned about Threat to Historic Homes on Bellevue Avenue

 The first formal plan submitted by Toll Brothers requested many variances from Langhorne Borough’s land development ordinances.
-As an alternative to that lengthy process, Langhorne Borough and Toll Brothers have agreed to work together on negotiating a zoning ordinance (“Overlay”) for the site.
-Our understanding is that such ordinance would define parameters such as building height, dwelling density, stormwater handling, sidewalks, and preservation of historic structures.
+As an alternative to that lengthy process, Toll Brothers agreed to work with Langhorne Borough on a new zoning ordinance (“Overlay”) for the site.